Q. Before you started writing mysteries, what did you do?

 Exploring books, lighthouses and an amazing Fair are all featured in Linda's blogs.
 Find her blogs here.

 Linda lives with her husband, Peter, near the San Juan Islands now.
-She enjoys walking, exploring lighthouses, reading and singing along (a little off-key, she says) with classic musical films.
+She enjoys walking, exploring lighthouses, reading and singing along with classic musical films.